RetroDECK/ES-DE/USERGUIDE.md

 ~/ROMs/nes/Super Mario Bros.
 3.zip
 ```

-**Note: These directories are case sensitive on Unix, so creating a directory called NES instead of nes won't work!**
+**Note: These directories are case sensitive on Unix, so creating a directory named _NES_ instead of _nes_ won't work!**

 That's it, start ES and the NES game system should be populated.
 You can now scrape game information and media for the games, and assuming you've setup RetroArch correctly with the FCEUmm core, you can launch the games.

 ### Multiple gamefiles installation

-For some systems, there are sometimes multiple gamefiles per game.
+For some systems, there are sometimes (or always) multiple gamefiles per game.
 Such an example would be the Commodore 64, when multidisk games are being played.
 For such instances, simply group the files inside folders.

 The platform name for the Commodore 64 is **c64**, so the following structure would be a possible approach: